Surprise threat from Trump to raise tariffs sinks stocks

-NEW YORK (AP) — U.S. stocks fell sharply at the opening of trading Monday, following a sell-off in Europe and Asia, after President Donald Trump threatened to escalate a trade war between the world’s two largest economies.
+NEW YORK (AP) — U.S. stocks fell in morning trading Monday, following a sell-off in Europe and Asia, after President Donald Trump threatened to escalate a trade war between the world’s two largest economies.

 Investors have been expecting the U.S. and China to resolve their damaging trade dispute, with the two sides set to meet this week in Washington.
 Hopes for an accord have contributed to the big run-up in stock prices in the U.S. and China so far this year.